 Discussion

 Two primary temperature dependent noise contributors become dominant as the detector temperature was increased beyond 130ºK.
 These are charge trapping effects and internally generated detector noise.
 Charge trapping effects become dominant due to the fact that as temperature increases, carrier mobility decreases.
-It is important to note that charge trapping effects are different than trap-generated current flow.
-Each of which provides separate components of resolution degradation.
-In addition to the charge trapping effects, detector leakage current made of various components including diffusion current, injected currents, photon-generated currents, breakdown currents, and thermally generated currents within the depletion region also contribute to the detector noise.
-Thermally generated currents within the depletion region are caused by thermal ionization of electron-hole pairs in the bulk by direct transition (band-to-band) [2].
-These bulk generated leakage currents are of particular relevance due to their temperature dependence.
-These leakage currents also become more pronounced with increased detector volumes.
-This was specifically pointed out and observed in the Nakano, Simpson, and Imhof research study of 1977 where the ratios of the leakage currents exceed the ratio of their corresponding detector volumes and also varied with increasing temperature [4].
-The effect of this leakage current increase with temperature is shown in Figure 5.13.
+Figures 2.39 and 2.40 in section 2.7.3 provide an indication of saturation velocity as a function of temperature and voltage.
+From the aforementioned figures it can be observed that the velocity decreases quickly as the temperature increases.
+It is important to note that charge trapping effects are different than trap-generated current flow, each of which represents a separate component of resolution degradation.
+As discussed in Section 2.15, the detector leakage current is made of various components including diffusion current, injected current, photon-generated current, breakdown current, and thermally generated current within the depletion region.
+Thermally generated current within the depletion region is caused by thermal ionization of electron-hole pairs in the bulk by direct transition (band-to-band) [2].
+This particular form of bulk generated leakage current is of particular relevance due to its temperature dependence.
+It also becomes more pronounced with increased detector volumes.
+This was specifically pointed out and observed in the Nakano, Simpson, and Imhof research study of 1977, where 1) the ratios of the measured leakage current exceeded the ratio of their corresponding detector volumes and 2) varied with increasing temperature [4].
+The effect of this leakage current increase and increased charge trapping effects with temperature is shown in Figure 5.13.